Germain Hughes

-Germain Hughes (born 15 November 1996) is an Anguillan footballer who plays as a defensive midfielder for Roaring Lions FC and the Anguilla national football team.
+Germain Hughes (born 15 November 1996) is an Anguillan professional footballer who plays as a defensive midfielder for TT Premier Football League club Cunupia F.C. and captains the Anguilla national team.

+On 7 June 2015, he made his 36th international appearance and became the most capped player in Anguilla's team history.

 Club career

 Hughes started his career at local side Salsa Ballers before accepting a scholarship at the University of the West Indies.
 During his studies he played in Barbados for UWI Blackbirds.
 In 2017 he was invited to the 2018 MLS Caribbean Combine, watched by MLS clubs, but did not earn a contract.
 After a year in England, he moved to Gibraltar to play for Leo on 16 June 2019.
 However, the club folded before the season started, leaving Hughes without a club.
 He then came back to Anguilla and joined the Roaring Lions FC, in the Anguilla Football League.
 Winning two championship with them in 2020 and 2021 before moving back to England in 2022.
 He then went on trials in England before joining the Coggeshall Town FC at the end of the 2022 season.